-“Ooh La, La”, “Très Magnifique”, and “Très bien” are just a few French phrases that perfectly describe how wonderful these French Macarons are.
+“Ooh La La”.
+“Très Magnifique”, and Très bien” are just a few French phrases that perfectly describe how wonderful these French Macarons are.

-Delicate in nature, the cookies themselves are made from egg whites, almond flour and sugar.
+Delicate in nature, the cookies themselves are made from egg whites, almond flour, and sugar.
 Macarons bake up sweet and are crispy on the outside and chewy on the inside – delicious perfection.

-History of The French Macaron
+History of the French Macaron:

-Fast forward to 1792.
-Two Carmelite nuns made macarons popular while seeking asylum in Nancy, France.
-During the French Revolution the nuns needed a place to stay on their journey, so they baked up batches of macarons and sold them to raise funds to pay for their housing.
-The Carmelite nuns even became known as the Macaron Sisters.
+Fast forward to 1792, two Carmelite nuns made macarons popular while trying to seek asylum in Nancy, France.
+During the French Revolution, the nuns needed a place to stay on their journey.
+The nuns would bake up batches of macarons and sell them to raise funds to pay for their housing.
+In fact, they became nicknamed, “Macaron Sisters”.

 It’s All About the Eggs

 Since eggs are the star ingredient of these French macarons it’s very important that you start with high-quality eggs like those from Utopihen.

 This may sound silly but the greatest partner Utopihen has is our hens.
 We believe they are part of our family which is why our hens live in small family flocks.
 Just like nourishing your family is important to you, nourishing our hens is just as important to us.

 By letting our hens roam and eat plants, insects, and a well-balanced feed we produce a happy environment which produces happy hens.
 Which in turn provides happy and healthy eggs.
 And since we don’t believe in the use of hormones or antibotics you can rest easy knowing you’re getting nothing but high-quality nutrients every time you crack open one of our eggs.